mevalerio/academic-cv/content/authors/marcel-ausloos/_index.md

   - marcel-ausloos
 ---

-Marcel Ausloos is a distinguished Professor of Econophysics at the University of Leicester's School of Business.
-With over 981 publications and 87,716 citations, he is internationally recognized for his pioneering work in applying statistical physics methods to economic and financial systems.
+Marcel Ausloos is a distinguished Professor of Econophysics and Complex Systems at the University of Leicester's School of Business.
+With circa 1,000 publications and 100,000 citations, he is a world leading scientist, recognized for his pioneering work in applying statistical physics methods to economic and financial systems.

-His research spans econophysics, complex systems analysis, financial time series modeling, and socio-economic phenomena.
-Professor Ausloos has made significant contributions to understanding market dynamics, risk assessment, and economic indicators through advanced statistical and computational methods.

-He serves as Chief Editor of Open Statistics (De Gruyter) and Journal of Applied Quantitative Methods (JAQM), and is an Editorial Board Member of Physica A Statistical Mechanics and its Applications.
-His work bridges the gap between theoretical physics and practical financial applications, making him a leading figure in the field of econophysics.